 The UK may have more internet users than any other EU country, but 1 in 5 adults still don’t have the basic online skills to benefit from the web.
 That’s 9.5 million people across the UK aged 15 and over.
 Fast, reliable broadband and mobile coverage is essential for homes throughout the country to benefit from online services, and for UK businesses to compete globally.
 Lack of access to broadband and mobile coverage can lead to increased social and economic disadvantage and is exacerbated in rural communities by the remoteness from those services.

-The ACRE Network is playing a significant role by supporting digital inclusion activities and helping in the roll-out of superfast broadband by engaging with local partnerships, helping with demand stimulation and digital skills initiatives.
+The ACRE Network is playing a significant role by supporting those who are potentially disadvantaged in rural areas.
+They are also helping in the roll-out of superfast broadband by engaging with local partnerships, assisting local community initiatives to widen access and developing local digital skills initiatives.